What to Pack Before Visiting Charleston

 If you’re planning on heading over to Shem Creek, Mount Pleasant or Patriots Point, you’ll want to dress accordingly.
 Patriots Point can get a little windy sometimes.
 If you’re planning to bike across the Ravenel Bridge, you’ll want to prepare for wind and sun (and a little lady-like perspiration).

+You’re not the only one wondering what to wear in Charleston at night.
 There are plenty of restaurants, bars and clubs that are casual.
 Yet ‘casual’ to a southerner looks a bit different from how it might in other areas of the country.
 Even if you’re trying to do Charleston on the cheap, you may want to dress up just a little.

 If you plan on wearing jeans, make sure they’re nice — no holes, in the Holy City, please.
 Casual pants, like khakis, are always welcome.